SunnyLi/videojs-ass/README.md

 ## Install

-You can get this plugin using bower or npm, the latter will build libjass from source
+You can get this plugin using either bower or npm:

 `bower install videojs-ass`